Dirt Squirts Kart Club

 Score Keeping:

-The starting position for the Heat races will be determined by lap times recorded during Hot Laps prior to the drivers meeting.
+The starting position for the Heat races will be determined by lap times recorded during Hot Laps prior to the drivers meeting or by random draw.
 If you win the pole position for either race, you’re responsible for running flags in the opposite race, this does not mean you have to do it yourself, only that you’re responsible for making sure the job is covered, your backup is the driver that starts fourth behind you.
 If you qualify 2nd or 3rd, you’re responsible for keeping score, this works the same as flagman responsibility with the back up being the 5th and 6th place drivers.
 This will work the same way for the feature races, your starting position determines your responsibility when you’re not racing.
 Obviously, any dedicated Flagmen or Scorekeepers would dismiss this responsibility.

 Green Flag: When the green flag is displayed the track is open for racing.
 The Green flag signifies the start of each race.
 Passing is not permitted before the green flag is displayed at the designated point.